 Our programme strikes a fine balance between selected performance opportunities, in the form of recitals, masterclasses, competitions, auditions and orchestral showcases, and continuing professional development, providing enhanced opera skills training for both singers and répétiteurs.

 The development of our répétiteurs is a vital aspect of our programme.
 Répétiteurs receive regular coaching and technique classes as well as masterclasses designed to support their development as players, coaches and conductors.
 Special emphasis is given to musical perception and projection, expressive detail and textual accuracy, phrasing with understanding of breathing, working knowledge of principal operatic languages, understanding of orchestral scores, the ability to replicate orchestral colour and scale on the keyboard and the ability to offer leadership and support in working with directors and conductors.

-A unique component of the MOS programme is the support offered to our singers and répétiteurs in preparing for and entering international competitions and auditions with major opera houses and agencies.
+A unique component of the Mascarade programme is the support offered to our singers and répétiteurs in preparing for and entering international competitions and auditions with major opera houses and agencies.
 Aptitude and attitude training helps our artists to conceptualise these challenges as opportunities to be musically expressive and to display their craft without succumbing to pressure.

 Our programme runs from September to June and is divided into three terms (autumn, spring, summer).
 Its content divides into the following components:

 Enhanced skills training for opera is designed to further develop our singers’ and répétiteurs’ skillset ensuring personal and professional growth.
 It is offered in form of:

 Repertoire Coaching (Opera and Lied) for singers and répétiteurs